XuYue280/XuYue280/README.md

 ##### Lab 9:  Implementation of Sets Using Sorted Linked Lists
         - linked list construction
         - determine union, intersection and difference sets between two linked list
-        - string to linked list
+        - string to a linked list
         - linked list to string